petevdp/JobFind/design.md

 ### MVP

 * the user should be able to
-  * search for jobs based on keywords and their particular city
+  * search for jobs based on keywords and their particular location
   * see those jobs displayed, get basic info, and visit the full posting via link

 * page should be mobile-friendly